 Content: Element referencing a bibliographic record (document: References).
 It contains a value matching the ref-label element from the document: References.
-Labels usually include the last name of first author, one or two keywords or fragments from the title, and the year of publication, all joined by underscores (“_”).
+Labels include the last name of first author, one or two keywords or fragments from the title, and the year of publication, all joined by underscores (“_”).
+This code should be given by the supervisor and will not be arbitrary assigned.

 Attributes: none